 Use a good pair of headphones, such as our old favourites the AKG Y50s, the SoundMagic E10Ss or the Sennheiser Momentum 2.0s, and you’ll be treated to clear and expressive dialogue and a great sense of drama.

-The BBC has added a fun element too, with a volume control dial that goes up to 11 – a nod to the famous amplifier scene in the 1980s mockumentary This Is Spinal Tap.
+The BBC has added a fun element too, with a volume control bar that goes up to 11 – a nod to the famous amplifier scene in the 1980s mockumentary This Is Spinal Tap.

-What are you waiting for?
+So what are you waiting for?
 You have a new app to download.